Canon 1000D vs Olympus E-M5 II

 It is notable that the E-M5 II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 1000D does not offer wifi capability.
+In contrast, the 1000D does not provide wifi capability.

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the 1000D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1000D and the E-M5 II have been discontinued, but can regularly be found used on eBay.
 The 1000D was replaced by the Canon 1100D, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So what is the bottom line?
 Is there a clear favorite between the Canon 1000D and the Olympus E-M5 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.